cambridge-collection/cudl-data-processing-xslt/README.md

 ## Publishing the new XSLT

+First ensure that you have committed and pushed any changed to git.

+Then install the required modules:

+    pip install -r requirements.txt

 To publish the version to s3 run the following script

 Required: Python3.8, AWS credentials configured for use.